ashecret/deno-rest-api-starter/README.md

 ***This is a work in progress.
 Will update with modern packages and tests as I find them.
 Feel free to create PRs***

 ### Getting Started
-1. Create a `.env` file in the project root and specify the port the run the application
+1. Create a `.env` file in the project root and specify the port to run the application
 ```
 PORT=8000
 ```